 The power of the landscape

 Interestingly, Peat points out that the power of the landscape has not really disappeared and even today exerts an enormous power over people.
-In relation to this he refers to a book by René Dubois, The God Within.
+In relation to this he refers to a book by René Dubos, A God Within.
 This author argues that the landscape ‘can be so powerful that it molds, shapes, influences, and ultimately transforms the people who come to occupy it’.
 He believes that when new people enter a particular landscape, in time they gradually become similar to the people already living there.
 This is very good news when we think about all the migrants and children born from migrants who in our current society are considered a problem from an integration perspective.
-If Dubois is right, in the end the migrant problem will solve itself!
+If Dubos is right, in the end the migrant problem will solve itself!

 Reconnecting to the landscape

 Importantly, Peat believes ‘that this deep connection to the landscape and its origin is present within us all’ and that we can all do a simple exercise to actually feel what this deep, indigenous connection to the landscape feels like.
 It is worth quoting him in his own words: ‘Close your eyes and remember the bedroom you had as a small child.
 In your mind move around the room, go to the door, and walk about the house.
 Now go out of the house and look around you.
 Think of the school you went to, or a nearby friend or relative.
 Leave your house and take a journey to that other location, remembering when to turn left or right, when to cross the street.
 As you will go you will remember familiar sights, a corner store, a park, a neighbor’s dog.’

 When you practise this for a few hours (yes!), according to Peat, you will be amazed how very much alive the landscape of your early youth is still within you.
 He argues further that if you can imagine that this inner landscape has been the same for many generations, you will get an idea what the connection to the landscape must have been like for indigenous peoples.